kayla8693/my-portfolio-react/README.md

 # My Portfolio

 A professional portfolio to showcase my applications to potential clients and employers.
-Utilizes HTML, CSS, Bootstrap, jQuery, Express.js, and mailgun-js for email capability.
+Utilizes React, Bootstrap, Node.js and Express.
 My applications, which can be found on the Portfolios page, showcase some of the projects that I have completed up to date.
-My GitHub, LinkedIn, resume, and email address are provided on the Contact page.
+My GitHub, LinkedIn, resume, and email address are also provided.

 Take a look at my work and let me know what you think!